lawrencebennett109-arch/BLOCKdag-Strike/frontend/README.md

-BlockDAG Strike frontend with realistic-style placeholder assets.
-Replace placeholders with photorealistic renders using prompts in assets/*_prompt.txt.
-Use provided sprite metadata to assemble real spritesheets.
+BlockDAG Strike — Frontend (A2 Ultra-cinematic film realism).
+Replace assets/* with model-generated photorealistic images using PHOTO_PROMPTS_A2.txt for production-grade visuals.